 Proper roof maintenance is important for the durability and longevity of your roof.
-Without proper maintenance you’ll spend more money in repairs and potential replacement than you’d have otherwise spent on annual inspections.
+Without proper maintenance, you’ll spend more money on repairs and potential replacement than you’d have otherwise spent on annual inspections.
 A few of the most influential reasons to add roof maintenance to your to-do list are:

 - Protection of your roof’s overall integrity

 How Often Do You Need to Replace a Metal Roof?